sarahabell/sarahabell.me/_pages/about-sarah.md

 I also make jewellery from my own hand-crafted polymerclay beads.

-Please email me if you would like more information or to visit my studio.
+Please email for [more information](sarah@sarahceramics.co.uk) or if you would like to visit my Wokingham studio.

 ### My C V